 - Q&As about your services and abilities

 - Case studies

 - Showcase your company culture with real videos of your team

 Thanks to the many data scandals in recent months it’s never been more important to be as transparent as possible in all that you do and say.

 Website trends are steering this newfound need to be seen as “open and transparent” and ensuring that pricing is clearly stated in their product pages.
 A lot of us have been on the mindset:

 - Seeing my pricing, without an explanation, will put prospects off

 - I don’t want my competitors to know my pricing

-In 2020 none of these ‘excuses’ have any substance.
-Instead you should be proving your value in the messaging and wider content of your website.
-Your users should trust you to be providing a fair price in return for a high value product as they’ve engaged with your content and services.
+In 2020 none of these ‘excuses’ will have any substance.
+Instead, you should be proving your value in the messaging and wider content of your website.
+Your users should trust you to be providing a fair price in return for a high-value product as they’ve engaged with your content and services.